 - It comes with three levels of privacy: Basic, Balanced, and Strict.
-As is evident from their names, the third level (Strict) tends to block all the trackers and scripts from loading.
-It may result in the breaking of some old sites as well, so choose accordingly.
+As evident from their names, the third level (Strict) blocks all the trackers and scripts from loading.
+It may also result in the breaking of some old sites, so choose accordingly.

 - There’s also an option to block those intrusive popup ads that disrupt the typical workflow.